Kimserey/BlogArchive/y.md

 # Conclusion

-Today we saw how we could simply create a Jwt authentication and authenticate the endpoint of our WebSharper sitelet Web API.
+Today we saw how we could simply create a JWT authentication and authenticate the endpoint of our WebSharper sitelet Web API.
 We saw the difference between an access token and a refresh token and in which scenario they are used.
-As usual if you have any question leave it here or hit me on Twitter [@Kimserey_Lam]().
+As usual if you have any question leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 See you next time!

 # Other posts you will like!